• Skip to primary navigation

 Now that you’re ready to go, we’re going to take you through a few popular cities in Japan!
 We will make stops in Tokyo, the Fuji Five Lakes area, Osaka, and Kyoto.

-Each of these cities is places that most people visit on their first trip to Japan and for a good reason – they’re all incredible.
+Each of these cities are places that most people visit on their first trip to Japan, and for a good reason – they’re all incredible!

 While I’d love to take you to every single place we’ve visited in Japan, that would be the longest virtual tour ever.
 So, let’s take off on our flight to visit just a few of Japan’s beautiful gems.

-We used points to fly business class to Tokyo from Dallas and it was such a treat!
+On one of our previous trips to Japan we used points to fly business class to Tokyo from Dallas, and it was such a treat!
 Here’s where you’ll be spending the next few hours as you make your way to Tokyo!

 READ MORE: Flying Business Class on Japan Airlines